Curriculum

 The goal of this course is to understand the biochemical and physiological aspects of vitamins and minerals in relation to nutrition, both at the whole body and cellular levels.
 This includes a fundamental understanding of nutrient intake, absorption, transport, and metabolism.
 The course discusses selected pathophysiological topics related to nutritional biochemistry.

-Integrative Nutrition and Pahtophysiology (3 credits)
+Integrative Nutrition and Pathophysiology (3 credits)

 Human Nutrition M8207